rweigel/phys685/hw4.md

 $\displaystyle \Phi(z) \simeq \frac{V_o}{2}\left(\frac{b}{z}\right)^2 \qquad z\gg b$

 For large $z$, the (positive) charge on the disk appears as a point charge at the origin.
 As a result, we may expect that the potential will fall off as $1/z$.
 Here the potential falls off more slowly.
-The reason is that there is also a contribution from the negative charges in the plane.
+The reason is that there is also a contribution from the negative charges in the plane for $s\gt b$.
 As a result, for large $z$, the system appears to have zero charge at the origin and so there is no $1/z$ term.
 (The interpretation of the power series expansion of potential will be covered in more detail later.)

 3\.
 This was discussed in class.
 In general, it is easiest to draw equipotential lines starting with one near the boundary.
 Then, draw electric field lines that are perpendicular to the equipotential lines.